4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 - % is based on parent's size.

 - to avoid texts that streches all the way, you can use max-width

+### Flex

+- We need to use a container to be able to use flex items which are the direct children of this flex container.

+- Flex items will shrink down to smallest possible size.

+- If you want your children take the same size, use ``width:100%`` in children class.